 Uchi and Soto

 Keigo is both cause and consequence of the peculiarity of Japanese culture, especially the Uchi 内 and Soto 外 principle.
-Uchi and Soto represents two fundamental concepts that shape Japan’s culture and society.
+Uchi and Soto represent two fundamental concepts that shape Japan’s culture and society.
 Uchi refers to people that are inside a particular social circle, specifically your social circle; this can be your family, your team or your company, while Soto refers to people that are outside that social circle.

 As you might know, Japanese culture is focusing heavily on social harmony and on the collectivism (the “us” versus the “me” of the more individualistic Western societies): hence, being part of a group and meeting its standards becomes a fundamental step to be able to be considered as a full-fledged member of the community.
-You can see the the effects of the Uchi and Soto principle in every social dynamic, from politics to economics.
+You can see the effects of the Uchi and Soto principle in every social dynamic, from politics to economics.
 You can think of it as a system of concentric circles.

 If you see it from a wider point of view, for example during a tournament, your Uchi will be your entire team, while your Soto will be represented by all the other competing teams.